Srđan Kljajević

 Srđan Kljajević (Cyrillic: Crђaн Kљajeвић; born 23 November 1974) is a Montenegrin goalkeeping coach and former player.

 Club career

 Born in Titograd, Kljajević began playing football with the youth side of FK Bokelj.
-He played for FK Zeta, before joining Greek Superleague side Panachaiki F.C. in July 2002.
+He played for FK Zeta, before joining Super League Greece side Panachaiki in July 2002.
 He would next play for fellow Superleague club Egaleo F.C., before moving to Serbian FK Rad Belgrade and already back in Montenegro, FK Grbalj.
 Since the winter-break of the 2009–10 season, he has been playing with FK Kom.